Richard Allan (actor): Career

 Allan appeared in films, such as The Snows of Kilimanjaro (1952) and Bloodhounds of Broadway (1952).
-His most remembered appearance was as Susan Hayward's dancing partner in Walter Lang's musical directed With a Song in My Heart (1952) and as Marilyn Monroe's lover Patrick in Henry Hathaway's noir directed Niagara (1953).
+His most remembered appearances were as Susan Hayward's dancing partner in Walter Lang's musical directed With a Song in My Heart (1952) and as Marilyn Monroe's lover Patrick in Henry Hathaway's noir directed Niagara (1953).
 In the late 1950s Allan played in various German productions.

 Death

 Allan died in Louisville, Kentucky, due to lung cancer at the age of 76.
 He was buried at Gillham Cemetery.